 A partially descriptive name (italics mine) n is semantically associated with both a descriptive property PD and a referent o.
 The referent is o determined in part by having the property PD and in part by the same nondescriptive mechanisms that determine the reference of ordinary nondescriptive names—for instance, by a historical chain of transmission leading back to o.
 The semantic content of n includes both o and D (Soames 2002, p.
 110)

 Unlike quasi-names, the conceptual materials are not inert; in fact, if you hear ‘The Columbia river” you can look for a river nearby; if you hear, ‘The Brooklin Bridge”, you can look for a bridge nearby.
 Nevertheless, these phrases are capitalized and they are represented as proper names.
 They refer both to the referent and the parts mentioned in the NP.
 However, it is quite possible that once the name is circulated and used frequently, the string of words is no longer analysed as a complex structure.
 Through a principle of laziness, the speakers may directly go to the referent.
 In any case, these partially descriptive names are unlike quasi-names.
-In fact, they cannot be used in the vocative, to call someone or something (it is true that they refer to things, but even if they referred to persons, they could not be used to call them (I would find it to call Alexander the Great by using a capitalized description: ‘Alexander the Great, we would like to talk to you’).
+In fact, they cannot be used in the vocative, to call someone or something (it is true that they refer to things, but even if they referred to persons, they could not be used to call them (I would find it odd to call Alexander the Great by using a capitalized description: ‘Alexander the Great, we would like to talk to you’).

 6. Signs, proper names, quasi-names.